The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Panniers Sizing

-In serious cases, the bags can get sucked into the rear wheel.
+In severe cases, the bags can get sucked into the rear wheel.
 I don’t have to tell you how disastrous that could be.

 Even if your bike can fit large panniers, it doesn’t mean you should get the largest panniers you can find.